rachelemoore/rachelemoore.github.io/_projects/phd_project.md

 category: previous
 ---

+The neural crest is a mesenchymal cell population that arises alongside the neural tube in vertebrate embryos.
+It migrates through the
-As a PhD student I characterised the localisation and function of Pard3 in mesenchyma cells.
+As a PhD student I characterised the localisation and function of Pard3 in mesenchymal cells.
 I showed that microtubule dynamics are different at different subcellular locations.

 ### References